 Annette Madden earned her BA in psychology from UNC-Chapel Hill and her MEd in higher education administration from North Carolina State University.
 Her diverse career in continuing education has included work in health affairs, women’s studies, business, and the performing arts.
 For the past seventeen years she has served as program director of the BRIDGES Academic Leadership for Women program.
 She is the 2007 recipient of UNC-Chapel Hill’s University Award for the Advancement of Women.

-The executive assistant serves on the leadership team through scheduling and attendance of intradepartmental meetings, recording meeting minutes, and coordinating all meetings with the director's office.
+The executive assistant and human resources facilitator serves on the leadership team through scheduling and attendance of intradepartmental meetings, recording meeting minutes, and coordinating all meetings with the director's office.
 The executive assistant also organizes the scheduling, location, attendance, and materials for the Center's administrative board meetings.

 Valerie Madill holds a BS degree in mathematics with a minor in statistics from California State University, Chico.
 She has served in her role in the director's office since 2009 and also serves as the Friday Center's human resources facilitator.